Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Pittsburgh Stats and Trends

-- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team puts up more than 30.0 points.
+- When Pittsburgh records more than 30 points, it is 4-1 against the spread and 4-1 overall.

-- When Pittsburgh churns out more than 390.1 yards, the team is 6-1 against the spread and 6-1 overall.
+- Pittsburgh is 6-1 against the spread and 6-1 overall when the team churns out more than 390.1 yards.

-- The Panthers have turned the ball over six times this season, one more turnover than the Hurricanes have forced (5).
+- The Panthers have turned the ball over one more time (6 total) than the Hurricanes have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.